1. Resistor color coding

 • M = Mega = 1,000,000

-Translate colors to numeric value
+Translate colors to numerical value

 1. Place the resistor in the correct position so that the tolerance color band is on the right.